 Instead, break it into daily tasks.
 For example, on Monday, you may do your research, outline, and get the first draft typed.
 Tuesday will be to add the necessary links and to edit again.
 Wednesday will be getting the images created and added and then hitting the publish button.
 You may even go ahead and share it on social and to your list that same day.

 You can see that when the project has due dates and a timeline for specific tasks, it is more manageable.
-Your time is better spent as you have details to work on each instead of jumping from idea to idea in trying to finalize and publish that article.
+Your time is better spent as you have details to work on each instead of jumping from idea to idea to finalize and publish that article.

 Establish work hours